vejerisimo/vejerisimo/README.md

 * [SCSS](http://sass-lang.com)
 * [Coffeescript](http://coffeescript.org/)

+[Preview](source/images/sample-theme-flatly.png) the sample image which is made in Bootswatch "flatly" theme.

 ##Installation
 1. If you're just getting started, install the `middleman` gem and generate a new project:
 ```
 gem install middleman
 ```
 2. Download/clone to:
 ```
 /.middleman/blog-bootstrap`
 ```

 3. Create your new Middleman project with thie template:
 ```
 middleman init my_new_project --template=blog-bootstrap
 ```
 4. Install the assets in the `bower_components/` directory.
 ```
 bower install